How to Prove Fault After a Car Accident

 Left Turn Accidents

 Left turn accidents are almost always the fault of the driver making the left turn.
 This is because cars coming straight through the intersection have the right of way.
 But, if the car going straight through the intersection was speeding through a red light, it was probably their fault.
-Contact the personal injury attorney in Torrance at Soofer Law Group for more information on car accident claims.
+Contact the attorneys in Torrance at Soofer Law Group for more information on car accident claims.